Skip to main content

 How North Dakota Compares to Neighboring States

-North Dakota is close to the national average for E-Commerce Store startup costs, with a cost-of-living index of 99.2.
-Compared to neighboring Minnesota ($14,700 median startup cost), North Dakota has higher costs for a E-Commerce Store.
+North Dakota is one of the more affordable states for launching a E-Commerce Store, with a cost-of-living index of 91.1 (national average is 100).
+Compared to neighboring Minnesota ($14,100 median startup cost), North Dakota offers lower costs for a E-Commerce Store.

 StateEst.
 CostLLC Fee